sven-hash/docs/src/binaries/init-and-config.md

 # Binary Initialisation and Configuration

-**TODO ADD NOTES ON CYCLE: ALL BINARIES ARE INIT-ED BEFORE THEY'RE RUN.
-INIT GIVES YOU CONFIG AND KEYPAIR CREATION (IF DOESNT ALREADY EXIST) IN ~/.NYM/ETCETCETC .tHEN YOU RUN THE BINARIES**

 All Nym binaries must first be initialised before being `run`.

 The `init` command is ususally where you pass flags specifying arguments such as the gateway you wish to communicate with, the ports you wish your binary to listen on, etc.